.: Pork Sword Chassis is the chassis only. FARend (Forward Accessory Rod), brace or stock, and other accessories sold separately

 - Click HERE for information on how to build a bolt action pistol.

 - FARend — The Pork Sword Chassis’ integral front Pic rail is a bit close for a bipod.
 Mount it out farther with our FARend.
 That’s Forward Accessory Rod.
 Then the word “end” so it sounds like forend.
-Anyway, the FARend’s M-LOK® slots allow you to mount a bipod, angled or vertical forward grip, and/or barrier stop(s) out in front of the Pork Sword Chassis, all nice and close to the bore.
+Anyway, the FARend’s M-LOK® slots allow you to mount a bipod, angled or vertical forward grip, and/or barrier stop(s) out in front of the Pork Sword Chassis.
 A lightweight, minimalist, and simple solution for extending accessories up to a foot farther out front.
-The production version will be quick detach.
-(ETA late Q1, early Q2)

-- Black Collar Arms’ own custom pistol action (ETA mid-late Q2, maybe early Q3).
-Once ready, we will be submitting this to California’s Roster of Handguns Certified for Sale so it’s an easy purchase for our customers who aren’t lucky enough to live in the U.S. of A.
+- Black Collar Arms’ own custom pistol action — once ready, we will be submitting this to California’s Roster of Handguns Certified for Sale so it’s an easy purchase for our customers who aren’t lucky enough to live in the U.S. of A.

-- Chassis for other firearms, from Ruger 10/22 to…well…we aren’t spilling the beans quite yet but other fits are coming very soon!
+- Chassis for other firearms, from Ruger 10/22 to Howa to…well…we aren’t spilling the beans quite yet but other fits are coming soon!
 Sign up for our email notifications to be…well…notified.

 With subsonic ammo a suppressed, bolt-action .308 is quieter at the shooter’s ear than any semi-auto 300 Blackout.
 Or…